riboseinc/asciidoctor-bibtex/README.md

 'libxslt1-dev' are installed, so the dependencies will compile.)

-[asciidoctor](https://github.com/asciidoctor/asciidoctor) must also be installed for 'asciidoctor-bibtex' to work. asciidoctor version 1.5.2 or higher is required.
+[asciidoctor](https://github.com/asciidoctor/asciidoctor) must also be installed for 'asciidoctor-bibtex' to work. asciidoctor version >=1.5.3,
+<=1.5.5 is required.

 ## Usage